Cardbacks: Advanced Guide

 ORIGIN : FRANCE

-Just like PBP in Spain, Meccano also released POTF figures on what appear to be standard “Palitoy” type cards, there is little to no difference here with the card.
+Just like GMJ in Spain, Meccano also released POTF figures in France on what appear to be standard “Palitoy” type cards.

-The way to identify the origin of the POTF figures is all to do with the bubbles used.
+The way to identify Meccano POTF figures is to look at the bubbles that were used.

-The French POTF figures were released with a thin but quite large bubble not too different to the Palitoy version (etched /rounded) but the corners that attach to the cardback are NOT squared off, they are in fact rounded.
-These same bubbles are found on some Meccano ROTJ character cards.
+The French POTF figures were released with a thin but quite large bubble not too different to the Palitoy version (etched /rounded) however the corners that attach to the cardback are NOT squared off, they are in fact rounded.
+The same bubbles are found on some Meccano ROTJ character cards too.

 PARKER PRODUCED TRILOGOS